khalid-hussain/shaheen/chap22.md

 After pondering for a while, the captain said, "Can I join your group?"

-Bashir Bin Hassan replied, "You don't need my permission.
+Bashir bin Hassan replied, "You don't need my permission.
 Seek advice from your heart."

 "I have already taken the advice from my heart."

-The mujahideen kept fighting for several years under the leadership of their new leader Mansoor Bin Ahmed.
+The mujahideen kept fighting for several years under the leadership of their new leader Mansoor bin Ahmed.
 For ages, the Valley of the Falcons kept being beautified with their blood.
 Several times their swords proved to be Alexander's blow in front of the flood of savagery and barbarism.
 At times they would have to retreat due to the intensity of this flood and at times the waves of the